ZigRazor/CXXStateTree/README.md

 * 🧪 Google Test integration
 * 📈 Code coverage with Codecov
 * 🌳 Designed for extensibility: nested states, DOT export coming soon
+* 🔧 Deployed as Shared Library and as Single Header-Only library

 ---